Frenchiefellow/MusicNet-Early/README.md

 MusicNet-Early
 ==============
-This is an early version of the MusicNet Project.
+This is an early version of the MusicNet Project : A social network for music enthusiasts.
+Semester long project for CS445: Information Systems, Spring 2014.

 <h1>Members</h1>
 <ul>